 Fix it: If the pain doesn't go away in a few hours or you're running a fever or vomiting, go to the doctor.
 She can diagnose gallstones via CT scan or ultrasound.
 You may need surgery to remove the gallbladder.

 What it is: A sore on the stomach lining.
-Ten percent of the population will have one at some point in their lives.

 What it feels like: Burning pain in your stomach that comes and goes but feels worse when you're hungry.